 - Partnerships with governments and local nonprofits to create lasting solutions for children

-- Advocacy to ensure more children in conflict and crisis zones can access early childhood education
+- Advocacy to ensure more children affected by conflict and crisis have access to quality early childhood development services

-The work continues to be critical during the COVID-19 pandemic.
-While in-person programs have been put on hold for safety concerns, we’ve adapted to use digital tools to reach children and their families directly in their homes.
+Our work continues to be critical during the COVID-19 pandemic.
+Driven by safety concerns, we’ve adapted to use phone calls and digital tools to reach children and their families directly in their homes.
 Together we equip parents with the tools they need to create a nurturing home learning environment that fosters children's resilience during times of crisis.

 Syrian children's lives are marked by conflict and chaos.